English 2070 - American Literature from the Late 19th Century to the Present » Spring 2022 » Kate Chopin,The Awakening Quiz

 Edna witnesses Adèle Ratignolle’s labor and delivery of her newest child at Adèle’s request.
 After watching the birth of the new baby Ratignolle, how does Edna characterize childbirth?

-She sees childbirth as a scene of torture.
+D. She sees childbirth as a heavenly miracle.

 Need help with your exam preparation?